CreateRunPlan

 From your inputs to your plan

 Plans follow proven endurance coaching principles — structured training phases, appropriate intensity distribution, progressive load management, and a proper taper in the weeks before your race.
-The specific approach is calibrated to your goal distance, experience level, and available weeks.
+The specific approach is calibrated to your goal distance, current running baseline, training status, schedule, and available weeks.

 Every workout gets a specific pace range calibrated to your goal.
 Easy runs, tempo efforts, intervals, and long runs each sit at a different intensity — derived from established training zone models used by coaches worldwide.
-If you don't enter a goal pace, the plan estimates sensible defaults based on your experience level and race distance.
+If you don't enter a goal pace, the plan keeps pace guidance anchored to effort and the running baseline you provided.

 One thing worth knowing: most runners run their easy runs too fast, which accumulates fatigue and makes the hard workouts less effective.
 If your easy pace feels almost embarrassingly slow, you're probably doing it right.

 Every plan then passes automated quality validation before it reaches you.
-Plans that don't meet our standards are rejected and regenerated until they do.
+Plans that don't meet our standards are rejected and reworked before delivery.

 What the AI cannot do